FROM ITS GLITZY SHOPPING MALLS TO ITS FRENETIC STREET MARKETS, HONG KONG IS A MAGNET FOR BIG SPENDING TRAVELLERS.

 I actually found the factory outlet scene in Hong Kong a huge disappointment.
 They’re not real factory outlet stores at all in many cases, with prices no different to the high street.

-If you’ve ever been to Citadel Outlets or Woodbury Common in the US, or DFO in Australia, you’ll be disappointed at what you find here.
+If you’ve ever been to Citadel Outlets or Woodbury Common in the US, or DFO in Australia, you’ll be disappointed with what you find here.

 Here’s two outlet centres worth a look: